 We compare our posterior landfill emissions to GHGRP facilities reporting more than 2.5 Gg a-1 methane.
-We limit our analysis to grid cells where TROPOMI provides an averaging kernel sensitivity greater than 0.20 and where landfills explain more than 50% of prior emissions so that we are confident of our ability to separate landfill emissions from other sources.
+We limit our analysis to grid cells where TROPOMI provides an averaging kernel sensitivity greater than 0.20 and where landfills explain more than 50% of prior grid cell (0.25o×0.3125o) emissions so that we are confident of our ability to separate landfill emissions from other sources.
 We exclude 33 facilities in grid cells containing multiple landfills because we are unable to separate the individual contributions to total emissions.
 Figure 6 shows the posterior emissions and corrections to GHGRP for the remaining 73 facilities and Table 3 shows GHGRP and posterior information for the top 10 methane-producing landfills as ranked by posterior emissions.

 We validate our posterior landfill results by comparison to aircraft-derived estimates for nine facilities as shown in Figure 6.
-We find agreement within error bounds at the Seneca Meadows Landfill in New York (landfill c in Figure 5) and at the Kiefer (d), Frank R. Bowerman (f), Altamont (g), Newby Island (h), and Keller Canyon (i) Landfills in California.
-We find much larger emissions than previous studies at the South Side Landfill (a) in Indiana and at the West Miramar Sanitary (b) and Puente Hills (e) Landfills in California.
-The South Side Landfill began construction on a large landfill gas facility in June 2019, emissions from which were not captured by the 2011 aircraft campaign.
-The West Miramar Sanitary Landfill leaked methane at 8662 ppm in November 2019 (San Diego Air Pollution Control District, 2019), a period that was not covered by either study of the facility.
+We find agreement within error bounds at the Seneca Meadows landfill in New York (landfill c in Figure 6) and at the Kiefer (d), Frank R. Bowerman (f), Altamont (g), Newby Island (h), and Keller Canyon (i) landfills in California.
+We find much larger emissions than previous studies at the South Side landfill (a) in Indiana and at the West Miramar Sanitary (b) and Puente Hills (e) landfills in California.
+The South Side landfill began construction on a large landfill gas facility in June 2019, emissions from which were not captured by the 2011 aircraft campaign.
+The West Miramar Sanitary landfill leaked methane at 8662 ppm in November 2019 (San Diego Air Pollution Control District, 2019), a period that was not covered by either study of the facility.
 The Puente Hill Landfill closed in 2013 but was previously one of the largest landfills in CONUS (cite).
 As a result, our prior estimate from 2012 may misattribute emissions to the landfill compared to other sources.

 We find larger mean facility emissions of 13 Gg a-1 compared to the GHGRP mean of 7.2 Gg a-1 for the 73 landfills considered here.
 We find no correlation (R2 = 0.00) between GHGRP emissions and our posterior estimates, which does not improve when we consider only facilities that do or do not capture landfill gas.
-The posterior increases are concentrated in facilities that report smaller (<10 Gg a-1) total emissions so that the largest nine methane-producing landfills as ranked by posterior emissions (Table 3) also exhibit the largest differences relative to GHGRP emissions.
-Indeed, we find mean facility emissions of 35 Gg a-1 compared to the GHGRP mean of 8.2 Gg a-1 in the top 10 methane-producing landfills, and we find posterior emissions that differ by less than 100% from the GHGRP only at Sampson County Disposal, LLC (landfill 10 in Figure 6 and Table 3).
+This is why there is no relationship between GHRG-reported emissions and our posterior estimates in Table 3.
+The implication is that the bottom-up approaches have little predictability.